Lycoris radiata: Japan

-In accordance with established traditions, many practitioners of Buddhism will celebrate the arrival of fall with a ceremony at the tombs of their ancestors.
+In accordance with established traditions, many practitioners of Buddhism in Japan will celebrate the arrival of fall with a ceremony at the tombs of their ancestors.
 In order to pay tribute to the dead, red spider lilies are commonly planted on and around grave sites as a part of this ceremonial practice.
-Since these scarlet flowers usually bloom near cemeteries around the time of the autumnal equinox, they are described in Chinese and Japanese translations of the Lotus Sutra as ominous flowers that grow in Hell, (Chinese: 黃泉), and guide the dead into the next reincarnation.
+Since these scarlet flowers usually bloom near cemeteries around the time of the autumnal equinox, Japanese Buddhists attribute the Lycoris radiata with the manjushake (described in the Lotus Sutra as ominous flowers that grow in Hell, and guide the dead into the next reincarnation.)
 Mock Joya relates their association with Japanese Christian martyrs in medieval times; their places of martyrdom were said to be marked by these flowers.
-Because red spider lilies are associated with death, it is believed that one should never give a bouquet of these flowers.
+Because of these superstitions, there is a belief in Japan that one should never give a bouquet of these flowers.
 Some legends have it that if you see someone whom you may never meet again, these flowers will bloom along the paths you take.
 Perhaps because of these sorrowful legends, Japanese people often use these flowers in funerals.
 Higanbana can be literally taken as the higan (the other or that shore of Sanzu River) flower, decorative and enjoyable, flower of the afterlife in gokuraku jyōdo (極楽浄土, gokuraku jyōdo).

+China

+The Chinese common name for Lycoris radiata is 石蒜, which literally translates to "stone garlic."
+In Chinese culture, the Lycoris radiata is an auspicious symbol that represents beauty.